Pythonity/icon-font-to-png/README.md

 Python library made for easy and simple export of icons from web icon fonts (e.g. Font Awesome, Octicons) as PNG images.
-It comes with a shell script wrapping its functionality, but can also be imported and used directly in your Python project.
+It comes with a shell script wrapping its functionality, which is it's main focus, but can also be imported and used directly in your Python project.

 There's also '`font-awesome-to-png` script for backwards compatibility with the [first](https://github.com/odyniec/font-awesome-to-png) iteration of the concept.

+Package is considered to be in beta status and no backwards compatibility (if you use it inside your project) between (minor) versions is provided.

 Packages required for running  and testing are listed in `requirements` directory.